isaacjohnwesley/digfont/README.md

 To Contribute

 * Fork the repo
-* First we virtualenv setup.
+* First we gotta do virtualenv setup.

 ```sh
 $ sudo easy_install virtualenv